Retirement Planning for Singaporeans: A Simple Yet Comprehensive Guide

 The first step to retirement planning is to determine how much time you have to save up for it.
 To do this, you need to know your retirement age.
 For the sake of this article, we’ll take Singapore’s official retirement age, but you can adjust your plan if you wish to retire earlier or later than that.

-According to the Ministry of Manpower (MOM), the current retirement age is 62 years.
-This means that your employer can’t suggest that you “retire early” or dismiss you from your job before age 62, for age-related reasons.
-The minimum retirement age protects you and gives you a little more time to boost your savings until you decide to leave the workforce for good.
-From 1 July 2022, the retirement age will be raised to 63, and gradually to 65 by 2030.
+From 1 July 2022, the retirement age has been raised to 63, and will gradually be raised to 65 by 2030.
+This means that your employer can’t suggest that you “retire early” or dismiss you from your job before age 63, for age-related reasons.
+The minimum retirement age protects you and gives you a little more time to boost your savings until you decide to leave the workforce for good. .

 CPF will only provide monthly payouts from age 65

 As you know, a portion of your monthly salary goes to your CPF to fund your healthcare and retirement.
-On your 55th birthday, your CPF Ordinary Account (OA) and Special Account (SA) will be combined to form your Retirement Account.
-The funds in this account are known as your Full Retirement Sum.
+On your 55th birthday, a Retirement Account (RA) will be created for your monthly retirement payouts.

 Having a retirement plan thereby ensures that your daily expenses will be met the moment you are out of the workforce - whenever that happens.